Fe2000/ImageProcessingFinalProject/README.md

 # ImageProcessingFinalProject
-Taking the approch from this DDColor: Towards Photo-Realistic Image Colorization via Dual Decoders and changing it to see if the results differ from the paper.
+Taking the approach from this DDColor: Towards Photo-Realistic Image Colorization via Dual Decoders and changing it to see if the results differ from the paper.